-The Conservatory Orchestra rehearses and performs in the beautiful Richard B. Fisher Center for the Performing Arts
+The Conservatory Orchestra rehearses and performs in Sosnoff Theater in the beautiful Richard B. Fisher Center for the Performing Arts

 , Bard Hall

-, the Chapel of the Holy Innocents
+, and the Chapel of the Holy Innocents